MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler.md

 The `RevoScaleR` package includes hundreds of functions you can use for data analysis, for high-performance and distributed computing, SQL Server, Hadoop, and Teradata.
 About 180 functions can be called directly from the command-line.
 Here you can learn about the most commonly used functions for Microsoft R Server users.

-## Recommended Functions by Microsoft R Product
+## Most Common Functions by Microsoft R Product

 Learn about the `RevoScaleR` functions recommended for your Microsoft R product edition: